Retail Marketing

 Bringing content production in-house is often unworkable too, as the content creation process is traditionally time-consuming, and would likely clash with other employees’ responsibilities.
 As well as this, building branded visuals takes skills your team may not have access to.

 Bringing the creation of quality visuals inside your store sounds impossible.
-But, with brand activation management software, such as BAM by Papirfly™, teams can utilise the software’s smart templates to create on-brand visuals at pace and on budget, even without design experience.
+But, with brand activation management software, such as Papirfly’s all-in-one brand management platform, teams can utilise the software’s smart templates to create on-brand visuals at pace and on budget, even without design experience.

 3 retailers accommodating the conscious consumer